 Some people call Transcendental Meditation a cult.
 Maybe not as much of a cult as Maum meditation.
 But a cult non-the-less.

-It’s a cult for celebrities and the rich and famous.
-People like Clint Eastwood, Ellen, Arnold Schwarzenegger and Jerry Seinfeld.
+They call it a cult for celebrities and the rich and famous.
+People like Clint Eastwood, Ellen, Russell Brand, David Lynch, Arnold Schwarzenegger and Jerry Seinfeld.